 PROVIDER agrees to ensure that MDHHS “Your Rights” booklet are made available to CONSUMERs, visitors, and employees.

 Each PROVIDER site must have the name and telephone number of the PAYOR Recipient Rights Officer and the “Abuse and Neglect Reporting” poster posted in a conspicuous place.
 Contact the PAYOR Recipient Rights Office to obtain copies of the MDHHS “Your Rights” booklet and Abuse and Neglect Reporting poster.

+Each PROVIDER shall ensure that a copy of Mental Health Code Chapter 7 and 7a be readily available.

 PROVIDER shall ensure a summary of section 748 of the Michigan Mental Health Code will be filed in the case record for each CONSUMER.

-PROVIDER agrees to monitor the safety and welfare of CONSUMERs while being served under this contract and to provide immediate comfort and protection to and assure immediate medical treatment for a CONSUMER who has suffered physical injury.
+PROVIDER agrees to monitor the safety and welfare of CONSUMERs while being served under this contract and to provide immediate comfort and protection to and assure immediate medical treatment for a CONSUMER who has suffered physical injury or illness.

 PROVIDER agrees to ensure that persons using their services, parents, guardians, and others have access to complaint forms and information about the complaint process.

-PROVIDER agrees to ensure that all verbal and/or written reports of alleged violations of Rights are forwarded immediately in writing or via phone to PAYOR’s Rights Office.
+PROVIDER agrees to ensure that all verbal and/or written reports of alleged Rights violations are forwarded immediately in writing and via phone to PAYOR’s Rights Office.

 PROVIDER will cooperate fully during Recipient Rights investigations.
 The CMSHP Recipient Rights officer shall have unimpeded access to all PAYOR’s consumers, medical records, or applicable staff records at any time during alleged Recipient Rights investigations.
 PROVIDER employees are required to cooperate with PAYOR’s Recipient Rights Office during investigations.
 The PROVIDER agrees to allow individuals who properly identify themselves as representatives of Michigan Protection and Advocacy Services (P&A) access to premises, CONSUMERs and service records in compliance with Sections 748 and 750 of the MHC.